Create a Space for Preschool Art

 Talk to children about their art

 1. Children in this space are learning how to use new tools.
 As with any new tool this will take modeling, re-direction and patience.
 You will need to model (while at the same time allowing children to explore) how to appropriately use these new tools.
 This means how much paint to use, discuss where in the room we use our tools, and how much glue to use.
 2. You do not need to set out all of the items at once for free art.
 Choose a few items that are safest for even the youngest mobile children to explore independently and rotate the items often.
 Example: markers and paper, crayons and stencils, clay and cookie cutters, Stickers and Textured Paper etc. 3.
 Create a space for older children to explore items individually.
 Provide older children with their own space to explore more advanced materials.
 Find opportunities throughout the day (such as times when younger children are napping) were older children can explore new mediums.
 Whenever possible shadow the younger children, while allowing the older children to be more independent.
 4. Safe doesn't mean clean.
 Art is going to be messy.
 There are many ways you can prepare so that you can limit the mess and keep it manageable for your group.
-Creating a space for mixed ages
+More posts you might enjoy:

 |